oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 Every recursive hierarchy function defined in this vocabulary has
 - a parameter `HierarchyQualifier` of this type and
-- a parameter `HierarchyNodes` that is a collection of entities.
+- a parameter `HierarchyNodes` that is a collection of entities of a common type without multiple occurrences of the same entity.

 `HierarchyQualifier` is the qualifier of a `RecursiveHierarchy` annotation on the entity type of the collection given by the `HierarchyNodes` parameter.
 This specifies a recursive hierarchy that is evaluated by the function.